dambach/VolMeter/content/home/WhatUget.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 20 # Order that this section will appear.
-title: What do you get with VolMeter ?
+title: What do you get with trophiQ One ?
 hero_media: overview.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.